 There are different options to increase the fixed nature of the schedule and include the following:

 - Have stylists work a four day week instead of five but require longer evening hours as the offset.

 - Usually your more senior staff without family obligations want later times as that is when their clientele desire service.
-So junior staff can fill the earlier shifts but they need to understand that there is generally less income available for the lower level of activity.
+Junior staff can fill the earlier shifts but they need to understand that there is generally less income available for the lower level of activity.

 - Try enticements for customers to come during the slower periods.
 Use a 15 to 25% discount coupon for those clients showing up before 3 PM.
 The idea here is to shift the clientele times and not the hair stylist.